Thursday of Easter Week

 And their words seemed to them as idle tales, and they believed them not. – Luke 24:11.

-PRAYER. – Deliver me, my Lord and Savior, for in Thee do I hope!
+PRAYER. – Continue to deliver me, my Lord and Savior, for in Thee do I hope!
 Let me not be ashamed, for I put my trust in Thee, my almighty and faithful Shepherd.
 My flesh is evil, and Satan is too powerful for me by myself.
 How will I be able to keep my faith?
-O risen Lord, let me, a miserable worm, through Thy gracious working in the Gospel, receive by faith the almighty power of Thine atoning life and death, and preserve me in this saving faith unto my end.
+O risen Lord, let me, a miserable worm, through Thy gracious working in the Gospel, receive by faith, more and more, the almighty power of Thine atoning life and death, and continue to preserve me in this saving faith unto my end.
 Amen, even so, Thou wilt perform it.
 Amen.

 Christ is Himself the Joy of all,

 By His grace He doth impart,

 the night of sin is ended.